-The Office of Community Engagement provided fire safety pot holders to place in every apartment kitchen unit on campus.
-The pot holder highlighted 6 Safe Cooking Tips:
+The Office of Community Engagement provided fire safety potholders in every apartment kitchen unit on campus.
+The potholder highlighted 6 Safe Cooking Tips:

 - 1. Never leave any cooking food unattended and use a kitchen timer. - 2.
 Turn pot handles into the center of the stove. - 3.
 Always double check that you turned off the stove and oven. - 4.
 Make sure your oven is clean and empty before preheating. - 5.
 Keep cooking areas clean. - 6.
 Never put water on a grease fire.